 Medical students provide hands-on health education to school-age children at the Allied Learning Center after-school program, located in a low-income area of Madison.
 Students also engage in health education with African-American women leaders from this neighborhood.

 Medical students provide hands-on health education to audiences of all ages at local schools and community organizations, from Latina certified nursing assistants to parents and children at the annual Wisconsin Science Festival.
 Common topics include anatomy, nutrition and exercise.

 Mentorship Achievement Program (MAP)

-MAP matches medical and pharmacy students with at-risk middle school students for a one-year mentorship.
-Students serve as role models, offering support and encouragement for these young people through one-one-one connections.
-Multiple group activities, such as movie nights, holiday cookie decorating and attendance at a UW sporting event, give mentees and mentors more chances to spend time together.
+MAP matches medical and pharmacy students with middle school students at two schools for one-year.
+Students serve as role models, offering support and encouragement for these young people.
+Multiple group activities at the schools, such as board games and holiday cookie decorating, give mentees and mentors opportunities to spend time together.

 The hallmark group event is “Take Your Mentee to School Day,” when the middle school mentees join medical and pharmacy students at the School of Medicine and Public Health at the end of the school year for a day of fun educational activities such as a MedFlight tour and more.